 His Victory and Present Reign

-Did Jesus triumph over his enemies on the Cross and begin to rule as the Davidic King following his Death and Resurrection?
-Most Christians would answer, “Well, of course, he did!”
-Nevertheless, some popular interpretations deny this present reality by arguing that his reign over the nations of the Earth will not commence until his return in glory or some other future date or event.
+Was Jesus victorious over God’s enemies on the Cross, and did he begin to rule as the Davidic King following his Death and Resurrection?
+Most Christians would answer, “Well, yes!
+Of course!”
+Nevertheless, many popular interpretations effectively if not openly deny this present reality when they claim his reign over the Earth will not commence until his return in glory or some other future date or event.

-A common assumption is that Jesus came as the lowly Lamb the first time, but when he comes again, he will arrive as the conquering warrior hero who will impose his rule on the nations through force if necessary.
-He will rule as do the political powers of this age only with supernatural powers, or so it seems.
+A common assumption is that Jesus came as the lowly Lamb the first time, but when he comes again, he will arrive as the conquering warrior-king, the “roaring lion” who will impose his rule through force.
+That “messiah” will rule as do the political powers of the present fallen age, only in his case, with supernatural powers behind his dictates and violent actions.

 Crown of Thorns - Photo by BBC Creative on Unsplash

-Jesus certainly did come the first time as the sacrificial victim who “
+Jesus certainly did come the first time as the sacrificial victim whose death “

 loosed us from our sins.”
-However, that does not mean he failed to conquer his enemies or begin his reign.
+However, that does not mean he failed to conquer his enemies or that his reign did not commence twenty centuries ago – (Revelation 1:4-6).

-The New Testament does not teach that his Messianic reign has been delayed until some future event.
-Paul, for example, wrote that after nailing the “ordinance that were against us” to the Cross, Jesus “despoiled the principalities and the powers, and made a show of them openly, triumphing over them.”
-The description echoes the Roman practice of honoring conquering heroes with a triumphal parade through the streets of the imperial city – (Colossians 2:14-15).
+The New Testament never teaches that his Messianic Reign has been delayed until his return.
+Paul, for example, wrote that after nailing the “ordinance that were against us” to the Cross, Jesus “despoiled the principalities and the powers, and made a show of them openly, triumphing over them” – (Colossians 2:14-15).

-Paul expressed a similar thought to the Ephesians.
-Jesus “ascended on high, having led captivity captive.”
-This triumphal victory occurred following his resurrection.
-Having raised him from the dead, God seated him “at his right hand in the heavenlies, far above all rule, and authority, and power, and dominion, and every name that is named, not only in this world but also in that which is to come.”
-God also “put all things in subjection under his feet,” as promised by the Psalmist – (Psalm 110:1, Ephesians 1:20-22, 4:8).
+• Which God did in Christ when he raised him from the dead and made him sit at his right hand in the heavenly places, far above all rule, and authority, and power, and dominion, and every name that is named, not only in this world, but also in the coming one, and he put all things in subjection under his feet” - (Ephesians 1:20-22).

-Certainly, Jesus will reign over all the Earth on the day he “arrives on the clouds.”
-However, he reigns from the Davidic throne even now.
-He will not return so he may beat his enemies into submission AFTER his second coming.
-He will accomplish that before that day.
-As Paul wrote to the Corinthians, at his “arrival” or ‘Parousia’:
+Certainly, Jesus will reign over all the Earth on the day he “arrives on the clouds” and thereafter, but he reigns from the Davidic even now.

 • Then comes the end, when he will deliver up the kingdom to God, even the Father; when he will have abolished all rule and all authority and power, for he must reign until he has put all his enemies under his feet,” and that will include the “last enemy, death” – (1 Corinthians 15:24).

-This means Christ is coming again to CONSUMMATE his reign, not to start it.
-Already he is subjugating his enemies as the Gospel is preached to the nations.
+Christ is coming to consummate his existing reign, not to start the whole process.
+Already he is subjugating his enemies and liberating men, women, and children from the tyranny of Satan and Death as the Gospel is preached to the nations.
+Whenever the true Gospel is proclaimed, the forces of darkness are driven back, and territory is added to the Kingdom of God.

 Unfortunately, we continue to conform our ideas to the existing world order.
-We hear terms like “king,” “reign,” and “conquer” and we imagine a ruler who uses his “iron scepter” to crack the skulls of his opponents.
-Like the rulers of the present age, we remain incapable of conceiving a political entity that does not conquer its enemies through political might, economic coercion, and military violence.
+We hear terms like “king,” “reign,” and “conquer” and we imagine a ruler who uses his “iron scepter” and steel fist to crack the skulls of his opponents and grind them to powder.
+Like the rulers of this age, we remain incapable of envisioning a political entity that does not conquer its enemies through economic coercion or military violence.

-Satan has the same problem.
-His inability to understand the mind of God caused him to do the very thing that defeated him and his forces.
-If he and the “rulers of this age” had understood the “mystery” of God, they would not have “crucified the Lord of glory.”
-After all, the “word of the Cross” is the “power and wisdom of God,” but this is something that only the “mind of the Spirit” can understand – (1 Corinthian 1:18-23, 2:6-8).
+Satan is under the same delusion.
+His inability to understand the mind of God caused him to do the very thing that defeated his forces.
+If he and the “rulers of this age” had understood the “mystery” of God, they would never have “crucified the Lord of glory,” thereby sealing their fate.
+It is the “word of the Cross” that is the “power and wisdom of God.”
+However, only the “mind of the Spirit” understands this paradoxical truth – (1 Corinthian 1:18-23, 2:6-8).

-Jesus humbled himself by submitting to the shameful death of crucifixion, and this is precisely why God “highly exalted him and gave him a name that is above every name, that at the name of Jesus, every knee should bow, and every tongue confess, that Jesus is Lord.”
-Note well that “exalted” is in the past tense; it is an accomplished fact and present political reality– (Philippians 2:6-11).
+Jesus humbled himself by submitting to death on a Roman cross, and that is precisely why God “highly exalted him and gave him a name that is above every name, that at the name of Jesus, every knee should bow, and every tongue confess, that Jesus is Lord.”
+Note well that “exalted” is in the past tense.
+His enthronement is an accomplished fact and present reality, and Christ’s victory over his enemies was achieved through his Death and Resurrection– (Philippians 2:6-11).

 In the Book of Revelation, Jesus is called the “Ruler of the Kings of the Earth” in the present tense.
-It was the “slain Lamb” who “conquered” through his death, and thereby he became “worthy” to open the “Sealed Scroll” and receive all “power, and riches, and wisdom, and might, and honor, and glory, and blessing” - (Revelation 1:4-6, 5:6-14).
+It is the “slain Lamb” who “conquered” through his death and became “worthy” to receive all “power, and riches, and wisdom, and might, and honour, and glory, and blessing,” and it is the resurrected Christ, the “Firstborn of the Dead,” who now holds the “keys of Death and Hades”- (“I was dead, and behold, I am alive forevermore” - Revelation 1:4-6, 1:18, 5:6-14).

-He “conquered” through his sacrificial death, and he now summons believers to “conquer” in the same manner.
-That is how they qualify to reign with him on his Father’s throne.
-Victorious saints “conquer” Satan by the “blood of the Lamb, the Word of their Testimony, and because they loved not their lives unto death” – (Psalm 2:6-9, Revelation 3:21, 12:1-11).
+Victorious saints “conquer” or overcome Satan by the “blood of the Lamb, the Word of their Testimony, and because they loved not their lives unto death,” not by tyrannizing or killing their persecutors – (Psalm 2:6-9, Revelation 3:21, 12:1-11).

-In Revelation, the “slain Lamb” does not become the “King of kings” in the future.
-He is the “King of kings” in the present who is conquering all those who “war” against him - (Revelation 17:14, 19:11-21).
+In the Book of Revelation, the “slain Lamb” does not become the “King of kings” in the future.
+He is the “King of kings” in the present who is conquering all those who “war” against him while “shepherding” nations and kings to the Holy City, “New Jerusalem” - (Revelation 17:14, 19:11-21).

-bound from deceiving the nations,” and if his powers had not been curtailed, he would have destroyed the Church long ago.
-The kingdom advances on Earth wherever the “Gospel of the Kingdom” is proclaimed, and men and women are delivered from satanic darkness and oppression.
+His Kingdom will be consummated upon his return, but his reign and kingdom are also present realities.
+For now, Satan is “bound from deceiving the nations,” and if his powers were not curtailed, he would have destroyed the Church ages ago.
+God’s Kingdom advances on Earth wherever the “Gospel of the Kingdom” is proclaimed, and men and women are delivered from satanic darkness and oppression by obeying and submitting to it.
+This process will not cease until the Gospel has been preached to all nations, and only then will the “end come” – (Matthew 24:14).

 • Jesus Reigns - (The present reign of Jesus began with his exaltation to the messianic Throne following his death and resurrection – Psalms 110:1)